BrianInGermany/oldcardgames/assets/pdf/tapptarock_cheatsheet.md

 # Tapp Tarock Cheat Sheet
 - Deal 8x2 cards per person and 3x2 to the tapp.
 36 points to win.
-Counters double bid payout.
+Counters double the payout.
 - 35 points plus two remainder cards to win with tradtional scoring (counting in packs of three cards minus two points)
 - 36 points to win with simplified scoring (just add the points)